 Another subversion in The Law of Purple: the human characters disguise themselves with facepaint to pass as Caligulians, but not only is this not convincing, none of the natives seem to care whether the humans are disguised or not.
 They ditch the facepaint relatively quickly.

-With their robots even this would be too sneaky.
+Robots primarily identify one another by their transponders, not external appearance as would humans.
 This one believed when robots that disassembled him, basically, told him they're handless models.
 It gets better when Edge turns off his transponder, other robots don't even recognize him as a robot.
-Conversely, recognize as a robot anything with a proper transponder.
+Conversely, they recognize as a robot anything with a proper transponder.

 Bun-Bun and Kiki have also operated robot versions of Torg and Riff on occasion, which people can't seem to tell apart from the real things despite their obviously blocky appearance.

 Sasha dresses up as the supervillainess Monicruel in this strip.
 It works perfectly because, as Crushestro put it, "Boobs and a monocle.
 Who else could it be?"

 Building 12: After The Reveal in the first chapter that Alex is a girl, she's generally drawn in a way that, while still fairly flat, she's not likely to be mistaken for a guy.
 Somehow, The Masquerade remains unbroken.